ibraheemdev/seize/README.md

 }
 ```

-### Beginning Operations
+### Starting Operations

-To begin a concurrent operation, you must mark the thread as _active_ by calling
+Before starting an operation that involves loading atomic pointers, you must
-the `enter` method.
+mark the thread as _active_ by calling the `enter` method.

 ```rust,ignore
 impl Stack {